gthoma17/gregmakesxyz/hugo_site/content/posts/MyNextStaticSiteGenerator.md

 I've decided to look for a new static site generator, without having done any research yet, here's my wishlist:

-* Converts markdown files into html with some degree of templating / sitemap generation
+* Converts markdown files into html with some degree of templating / sitemap generations
 * Outputs plain HTML & CSS, should be no JS compatible, no server side rendering.
 * Implemented in a language I'm familiar with (feels like React should be a good fit?)
 * Able to be built in a Github Action